-How to Read Contactless Payment Cards
+How to Read Contactless EMV Cards

-You can use our app for Android to read contactless cards
+If you are curios and want to know how EMV works, you can use our app for Android to read contactless cards

-We will instruct here how to read contactless data from payment contactless cards such as Visa, Mastercard, or American Express.
+We will instruct here how to read data from payment contactless cards such as Visa, Mastercard, or American Express.
 Everything in this post is confirmed during our application development.

-For other payment cards, the flow may be not complete.
 Why someone would need to read contactless data without actually making a payment transaction?
 Sometimes cards are need to be read to identify card PAN (or DPAN in case of Google Pay or Apple Pay) and use it as a pass or discount token for certain services that have already been purchased with the same card.

 • One example would be an account-based transit fare collection system (see more details here).